blinkenlichten/simple-gui-crawler/README.md

 but it is guaranteed that each thread will write only one node everytime data fields without data races.
-Explicit synchronization via mutual exclusions is applied whenever task results are being dequeued into somewher -- a commonly used vector for export or a Qt5 GUI widgets.
+Explicit synchronization via mutual exclusions is applied whenever task results are being dequeued into somewhere -- a commonly used vector for export or a Qt5 GUI widgets.

 ## Components